-- The appraiser performed an appraisal process in conformance with the Uniform Standards of Professional Appraisal Practice and Pima County standards. - Determined the nature of the appraisal assignment by identifying the client, intended user, intended use, type of opinion, effective date of the opinion, property interest appraised, and subject property assignment conditions, the extraordinary or hypothetical assumptions, if any. - Afforded the property owner opportunity to accompany the appraiser on inspection - Performed an inspection of the property including the market area, the subject site, and its relevant characteristics; church building improvements were not inspected - Reviewed site plat, zoning and flood zone maps indicating physical suitability of the parcel.
-Reviewed zoning ordinance and market specific plan applicable to the subject property. - Included items required by USPAP in the Addendum of this report. - Performed a Highest and Best Use Analysis to identify the use that would result in highest market value. - Researched comparable sales from available data sources including Costar, MLS, Realquest and appraiser's files. - Inspected, by drive by, all comparable sales used. - Attempted confirmation of each comparable sale with a party familiar with the property/transaction (when confirmation was not available, public records/information was relied upon). - Applied appraisal techniques and methodology according to the appraisal body of knowledge and the expectations and actions of my appraisal peers to arrive at an indication of market value of the subject property - Disregarded (if applicable) any increase or decrease in value due to the announcement of the project (before the acquisition) - Prepared an appraisal report describing my appraisal process, in conformance with the Uniform Standards of Professional Appraisal Practice and Pima County requirements. - Any other components of scope including the 7 parameters, client, intended users, intended use, type of opinion, effective date, relevant subject characteristics and assignment conditions are considered to be included in/as scope.
+- The appraiser performed an appraisal process in conformance with current Uniform Standard Professional Appraisal Practice and Advisory Opinions (USPAP). - Determined the nature of the appraisal assignment by identifying the client, intended users, intended use, type of opinion, effective date of the opinion, property interest appraised, and any subject property assignment conditions such as extraordinary, hypothetical assumptions or necessary jurisdictional exceptions. - Afforded the property owner representative opportunity to accompany me and visited the site on February 16, 2022, unescorted. - Performed an inspection of the property including the neighborhood, the subject property and its relevant characteristics - Reviewed site plat, zoning and flood zone maps indicating physical suitability of the property for development or current use.
+Reviewed zoning ordinance and neighborhood plans applicable to the subject property. - Performed a Highest and Best Use Analysis to identify the use that would result in highest market value. - Researched comparable sales from available data sources including Costar, MLS, Realquest and appraiser's files. - Inspected, by drive by, all comparable sales used. - Attempted confirmation of each comparable sale with a party familiar with the property/transaction (when confirmation was not available, public records/information was relied upon). - Applied appraisal techniques (sales comparison approach) and methodology according to the appraisal body of knowledge and the expectations and actions of my appraisal peers to arrive at an indication of market value of the subject site. - Prepared an appraisal report describing my appraisal process, in conformance with the above referenced standards. - Any other components of scope including the 7 parameters, client, intended users, intended use, type of opinion, effective date, relevant subject characteristics and assignment conditions are considered to be included in/as scope.